 Business rules essentially automate control logic on tables, without the need for development.
 Think of making columns required depending on the value of another column for instance.

 Offer the data needed for different scenario's with views.
 With a view, we can either look at all table rows, or we could apply some filtering, sorting, etc.

 The custom page is a new page type within a model-driven app, which brings the power of canvas apps into model-driven apps.
 Custom pages can be used to display data from 2 or more tables in a single window or display external data in a model-driven app using one of the many available connectors.

 Reporting is essential when working with data.
 In this module you will learn how you can create Charts and Dashboards.
 This module also shows how you can integrate Microsoft Dataverse and Model-driven apps with Power BI

 This module teaches how you can implement a robust security model in Model-Driven apps using Business Units, Security Roles, Users and Teams.

+Power Automate gives you the ability to automate organizational processes.
 As a part of the Microsoft Power Platform, it integrates seamlessly with the Model-Driven apps and Microsoft Dataverse.

 Dynamics 365 applications like Sales, Customer Service, Marketing… are built on a powerful platform allowing you to further customize the existing applications or build you own application from scratch.
 In this course, you'll learn how to customize Dynamics 365 for Customer Engagement or build Model-Driven Apps from scratch using the Microsoft Power Platform.